P01BA

 What P01BA means

-P01BA is the Bank 2 upstream oxygen sensor heater high-circuit counterpart to P01B4.
-The PCM has detected that the heater control circuit for the pre-catalyst oxygen sensor on Bank 2 is measuring a higher than expected voltage, indicating an open ground, a short to power, or an internally failed heater element on that sensor.
+P01BA is set when the PCM detects a higher-than-expected voltage in the heater control circuit of the upstream (pre-catalyst) oxygen sensor on Bank 2, Sensor 1.
+This indicates an open ground path, a short to power, or an internally failed heater element on that sensor.
+It is the Bank 2 counterpart to the Bank 1 heater high-circuit codes.

-The upstream O2 sensor or wideband sensor on Bank 2 is critical for proper closed-loop fueling on that bank.
-When the heater circuit fails high, the sensor either stays cold or the PCM cannot confirm correct operation, so it may disable or limit closed-loop control on Bank 2 until the issue is corrected.
-This affects fuel economy and emissions, particularly on V-type engines where each bank is managed somewhat independently.
+The upstream O2 sensor on Bank 2 is critical for closed-loop fueling on that bank.
+When the heater circuit fails high, the sensor stays cold longer or the PCM cannot confirm correct operation, so it may extend or limit closed-loop control on Bank 2 until the fault clears.
+This affects fuel economy and emissions, especially on V-type engines where each bank is managed somewhat independently.

 Common causes